 For information we can’t find online, we reached out to the companies as potential customers rather than reporters.
 We received a detailed demonstration of Whitebox’s software from its staff and found the company to be highly transparent with its features and operational processes.

 We then evaluate each provider on a 23-point scale shaped by industry experience, reader surveys, and competing providers’ attributes.
-Our criteria weighs functionality, scalability, and transparency throughout a range of processes.
+Our criterion weighs functionality, scalability, and transparency throughout a range of processes.

 30% of Overall Score

-Points for this category were deducted due to Whitebox’s small warehouse network, as well as its limited array of native integrations.
+Points for this category were deducted because of Whitebox’s small warehouse network as well as its limited array of native integrations.
 However, the company has an impressive lineup of shipping options and high accuracy rates, which helped to earn it a total score of 3.65 out of 5 points.

 20% of Overall Score